 AliasCloak is closer to a private mailbox: asynchronous, browser-based, encrypted, and alias-driven.

-Use AliasCloak when you want the convenience of email-style sending and receiving, but with end-to-end encryption, anonymous aliases, and no requirement to create a traditional account.
+Use AliasCloak when you want the convenience of email-style sending and receiving, but with end-to-end encryption, anonymous aliases, large file transfer, and no requirement to create a traditional account.

 No phone number, email address, real ID, or personal account is required to start.
 Your mailbox is controlled by your keys.